teddybear082/godot4-ai-npc-example/README.md

 Will be creating a separate more refined and streamlined final project in collaboration with **DigitalN8m4r3** where you talk to an AI-generated Gordon Freeman in your living room in a different repo.
 Stay tuned.
 This repo is more an experimental playground for coders and tinkerers than a true consumer final release.

-Download the release marked for PCVR to use with windows PCVR; download the release marked for Quest to use with Quest.
+Download the release marked for **PCVR** to use with windows PCVR: https://github.com/teddybear082/godot4-ai-npc-example/releases/download/v0.01-testing-alpha-only/pcvr-release-ai-npc.zip.

+Download the release marked for **Quest** to use with Quest: https://github.com/teddybear082/godot4-ai-npc-example/releases/download/v0.01-testing-alpha-only/quest-release-ai-npc.zip.

 **Instructions and information on use and the various options available are in the Wiki.**